fauna-labs/fastly-fauna-gql/README.md

 [Fauna](https://docs.fauna.com/fauna/current/#driver-support) supports drivers in various languages but also includes a native [GraphQL](https://docs.fauna.com/fauna/current/api/graphql/) endpoint, providing clients a platform agnostic means to interact with the database.
-When working with [Rust](https://www.rust-lang.org/), it is best to do it through GraphQL.
+When working with [Rust](https://www.rust-lang.org/) on Compute@Edge, it is best to do it through GraphQL.
 This project provides an example of how to implement a REST API using Compute@Edge using Fauna as the data backend.

 # Prerequisites